-There is one more thing to know: for written exams the registration in FlexNow! is sufficient.
-For oral exams, however, you also need to arrange an exam time with the lecturer in addition to the FlexNow! registration.
+There is one more thing to know: For written exams the registration in FlexNow2 is sufficient.
+For oral exams, however, you also need to arrange an exam time with the lecturer in addition to the FlexNow2 registration.

-If for some reason you cannot attend the regular written exam, say because you are required to return home early, talk to the course lecturer before the FlexNow! registration period has passed.
+If for some reason you cannot attend the regular written exam, say because you are required to return home early, talk to the course lecturer before the FlexNow2 registration period has passed.
 There are two options:

 Option 1: The course lecturer may be able to arrange an oral exam for you at an earlier date instead.
-In this case, because you are not writing the official exam, you must not register with the FlexNow! system.
+In this case, because you are not writing the official exam, you must not register with the FlexNow2! system.

 Option 2: It is sometimes possible that we schedule the regular exam at your Home University on the same day and at the same time when it is written in Bamberg.
-For this option you must register via FlexNow!
+For this option you must register via FlexNow2!
+Please contact the Career & International Center early to obtain advice on how to arrange remote exams.